Part 23: Fact Checking, & Lying Liars, & The Lies They Tell, & Why They Lie

 Here's what I grapple with.
 Did my father believe his lies sometimes, or lie so often that he became confused about reality?
 It doesn't square with his attention to historical details in his other entries, he was a meticulous gatherer of facts, so it doesn't seem that he was a person who couldn't keep track of his own lies.
 Some articles try to distinguish between "compulsive" liars and "pathological" liars.
 What kind of a liar was he, and what motivated him to lie?

 Most of my young life, I'd managed to pretzel my rational thought to give my dad the benefit of the doubt.
-As I grew older, I learned to recognize when he was lying, and I also learned never to confront him about it.
+As I grew older, I learned to recognize (not all the time, though) when he was lying, and I also learned never to confront him about it.
 He'd just dig in his heels and keep lying, which made me feel as though I was losing my mind.

 There are so many instances throughout my life where I found out my father was lying about something.
 Sometimes I couldn't figure out why he'd bother to lie about such silly and obviously untrue things, like the time he told me that the chocolate dessert he'd made had no sugar in it.
 Other times, Dad told lies so that he could gain something, or impress people.
 I've also come to understand that Riley simply enjoyed tricking people.
 There's a study that shows that these pathological liars actually have more "white matter" in their brains.
 Here's a Forbes Article and a podcast.